Paul Henderson: Detroit and Toronto

 After failing to make the Detroit roster out of training camp, Henderson was assigned to their American Hockey League (AHL) affiliate, the Pittsburgh Hornets, to begin the 1963–64 season.
 He appeared in 38 games for the Hornets and his speed and aggressive nature helped him score 10 goals and 24 points.
 Henderson earned a brief recall to Detroit in November, then joined the NHL team permanently early in the new year.
 He scored his first NHL goal on January 29, 1964, against the Chicago Black Hawks.
 It came late in the game against goaltender Glenn Hall and resulted in a 2–2 tie.
 In 32 regular season NHL games, Henderson recorded three goals and three assists, then appeared in 14 playoff games where he added five more points.
-The Red Wings reached the 1964 Stanley Cup Final, but lost in seven games to Toronto.
+The Red Wings reached the 1964 Stanley Cup Finals, but lost in seven games to Toronto.

 Henderson established himself as a full-time NHL player in 1964–65, though with limited ice time.
 He was used primarily in a defensive role and to kill penalties, scoring 8 goals and 21 points, while appearing in 70 games.
 Switching to the left wing in 1965–66, Henderson played a more offensive role and scored 22 goals.
-He added three more in 12 playoff games as the Red Wings reached the 1966 Stanley Cup Final versus the Montreal Canadiens.
+He added three more in 12 playoff games as the Red Wings reached the 1966 Stanley Cup Finals versus the Montreal Canadiens.
 Henderson scored the game-winning goal in the first game of the finals.
 After winning the first two games in Montreal, Detroit lost four straight and the series.